Kirk Eichelberger, Bass

 2001 – 2003; 2005 – 2006

-In 2012, KIRK EICHELBERGER is a featured soloist with the Midsummer Mozart Festival in a performance of Mozart’s Great Mass in C minor.
-In 2010, Mr. Eichelberger appeared as Méphistophélès (Faust) with Dayton Opera, a role he repeated in 2011 with Opera Birmingham.
+In the 2011-12 season, Mr. Eichelberger was a featured soloist with the Midsummer Mozart Festival in a performance of Mozart’s Great Mass in C minor.
+In 2010, he appeared as Méphistophélès (Faust) with Dayton Opera, a role he repeated in 2011 with Opera Birmingham.
 During the summer of 2010, Mr. Eichelberger appeared as Raimondo in Festival Opera’s production of Lucia di Lammermoor, and returned to Opera San José in the fall to perform the role of Alexei Karenin in the company’s production of Anna Karenina.

 During the 2006 – 2007 season, Mr. Eichelberger performed the role of Dr. Gibbs in Our Town at the Dean Lesher Center for the Arts in Walnut Creek.
 In October, he performed the role of Monterone (Rigoletto) for the Opera Company of Philadelphia.